deanturpin/superdean.com/README.md

 ---

 # Watchmaking
-Taking it to the next level.
+Taking it to the next level; be warned: the rabbit hole goes deep...

 ## Books
 - Practical Watch Repairing -- Donald de Carlo